OCNS/SoftwareWG/content/20220927-wg-meeting-19-september.rst

 - Lower turnout at Melbourne
 - Will be good to see how next year at Leipzig is attended
 - People seem to prefer learning in their own time rather than attend live tutorials---also because we're spending more time on documentation and improved video tutorials

+  - Try `flipped classroom format <https://en.wikipedia.org/wiki/Flipped_classroom>`__?
+  - pre-recorded videos/tutorials, and the live meting would then be to work interactively on something bigger/student projects etc.?
+  - unclear how much work this would be to organize
+  - standard tutorial not very useful if also already available as video

 - Idea: include showcases in next year's satellite tutorials (online)
 - Question: will CNS2023 have an online component?